Food Nutrition Facts

 • Eat whole dairy products from pasture fed cows and eat them fermented and cultured often (yogurt, sour cream, cheeses.)

-• Eat only unrefined oils and fats, real butter, olive oil, flaxseed oil, coconut or palm oil.
+• Eat only unrefined oils and fats, real butter, olive oil, flaxseed oil or coconut oil.

 • Eat lots of fresh vegetables and fruits, locally grown if possible and organic if possible.
 If you can’t buy them organic, wash them with 2 quarts of water to which a teaspoon of food grade hydrogen peroxide has been added to remove the pesticides.

-• Eat whole, sprouted grains.
+• Eat 100% whole grains and sprouted grains.
 Eat lots of high fiber beans and plenty of raw nuts and seeds which are high in omega 3 fatty acids.

 • Eat fermented vegetables if you can find them (or make your own) which are great for your digestion and elimination and contain lots of nutrients.
 Good elimination is essential for weight management and good health.